habistack/public-web-docs/docs/getting-started/guide.md

 - Is support available?

 ## What is Fathym’s Forecast API?
-The Fathym Forecaster is a robust, feature-rich API that offers a powerful suite of weather and surface condition forecasting application development tools.
+Fathym's Forecast API, known as Habistack, is a robust, feature-rich API that offers a powerful suite of weather and surface condition forecasting application development tools.
 The API provides forecasting capabilities over freely chosen locations in both space and time.

 A wide array of user-selected weather variables is available for query, together with highly specialized surface condition variables derived from statistically based machine learning models.
 Forecasts from any combination of variables can be integrated into any imaginable customer application.

-The Fathym Forecaster is a valuable addition to many data applications.
+Habistack is a valuable addition to many data applications.

 ## What data variables are available?
 In addition to the wide array of user selected HRRR and GFS weather model variables that users can query; the API delivers a unique suite of highly specialized forecast variables derived through statistically based machine learning models.
 These derived variables include road temperature, road state/condition, and a delay risk factor for destination arrival estimates.

 **Derived Variables**
 - Surface/Road state condition
 - Road temperature
 - Delay Risk (origin-destination)

 **Weather Variables**
 - Ambient temperature
 - Precipitation amount
 - Precipitation type